CYCLING WITHOUT AGE FACTS

 The Grey Escape

-Lean back and enjoy The Grey Escape, a half hour documentary about a life-changing 4-day journey in which twenty elderly people deliver trishaws from Denmark to Norway.
+Lean back and enjoy The Grey Escape, a half hour documentary about a life-changing 4-day journey in which twenty nursing home residents deliver trishaws from Denmark to Norway.
 Use it professionally, use it at your fundraisers, watch it with future passengers, rock up your community – or just watch it for your own pleasure.

 Moving Generations, Singapore